-I finally had a chance to see one of the most controversial films of the year, The Birth of a Nation, and I wanted to provide you all with a review.
+I finally had a chance to see one of the most controversial films of the year, The Birth of a Nation, and I wanted to provide a review.
 Before I get started, here is a clip of the trailer if you haven’t seen it already.

-I would recommend this film to every black male who is tired of seeing the same tropes about us depicted in the media.
+I would recommend this film to every Black man who’s tired of seeing the same tropes about us depicted in the media.
 Regardless of the negativity coming from others and our own, this story is a therapeutic light in a dark, never-ending tunnel called propaganda.

 Grade of A